doctrine/DoctrineORMModule/UPGRADE.md

    [#272](https://github.com/doctrine/DoctrineORMModule/pull/272)
  * The required PHP version is bumped to `5.3.23` [#306](https://github.com/doctrine/DoctrineORMModule/pull/306)
  * Doctrine ORM minimal version is bumped to `2.5`
- * Add support for second level cache
+ * Add support for second level cache (see docs about how to configure it)

 # 0.8.0